imrisa/data_analysis/README.md

     - calculate average rating as a Series and add it to the data set
     - put nutrition column's list element into each separated columns
     - drop unnecessary columns
+    - deine the range of nutrition so they have right amount  for the recipe

       ### After cleaning